Île de Croÿ

-Île de Croÿ (Croy Island) is an unpopulated island that is part of an archipelago known as the Kerguelen Islands, situated approximately 10 miles (16 kilometres) north-west of the main island.
-It is located at 48°38'19.3"S 68°37'18.6"E, and is under French jurisdiction.
+Île de Croÿ (Croy Island) is an unpopulated island that is part of an archipelago known as the Kerguelen Islands, situated approximately 16 kilometers (10 miles) north-west of the main island.
+It is located at 48°38'19.3"S 68°37'18.6"E, and is part of the French Southern and Antarctic Lands.

 History

 Île de Croÿ was discovered in 1776 by Captain James Cook as part of his nautical expedition through the southern hemisphere.
 It is the largest of five islands in a small group Cook named the 'Cloudy Isles', now known as Iles Nuageuses.

 Geography and Geology

-Île de Croÿ, at its highest peak, rises 1,699 feet (518 meters) above sea level.
-The island stretches 3.49 miles (5.61 kilometers) long between its furthermost points, and covers an area of approximately 6.2 square miles (16 square kilometres).The majority of the archipelago is the result of volcanic activity, as indicated by its high concentration of flood basalt and trachytic ignimbrite.
+Île de Croÿ, at its highest peak, rises 518 meters (1,699 feet) above sea level.
+The island stretches 5.61 kilometers (3.49 miles) long between its furthermost points, and covers an area of approximately 16 square kilometers (6.2 square miles).The majority of the archipelago is the result of volcanic activity, as indicated by its high concentration of flood basalt and trachytic ignimbrite.
 The composition and burial depth of the ignimbrite indicates that the last major volcanic eruption in the area occurred between 23,000 and 29,000 years ago, near the end of the Pleistocene.